jinwooro/QSS/README.md

 Higher Order Hybrid Automata (HOHA) is an extension of HA, designed to incorporate higher order ODEs to captrue the continuous dynamics more precisely.
 Furthermore, the execution of HOHA based on a special step size calculation algorithm that can deal with discontiuities.
 In particular, the guard conditions are converted into an equivalent Taylor polynomials using the higher order derivatives, and solved for the time of next zero-crossing event.
 The found time value is then considered for deciding the simulation step size.

-# How to use this implementation

 This implementation not only comes with the execution of HOHA, but also the syntactic conversion of the Stateflow/Simulink model (.mdl file) into HOHA (.json).
-Also, it has an ability to use Modified Quantized State System (MQSS)~\cite{} as the simulation solver.
-No special software installation is required except Matlab/Simulink (for modelling in Stateflow) and Python3 (for simulation).
+No special software installation is required other than Matlab/Simulink (for modelling in Stateflow) and Python3 (for simulation).

-## Getting started

-We will use the bouncing ball example.
+# How to run the HOHA simulation

+Running the simulation can be done by entering the following command format:

+python3 simulation.py \[solver\] \[Time\] \[File\]

+* solver : two solvers are available, HOHA or MQSS.
+* Time : simulation end time
+* File : path to the model file

+## Bouncing Ball Example

+Find the boncing ball example in the example folder.
 Navigate to the folder called 'example/bouncing_ball/' and open 'bouncingBall.mdl' model by double-click.
-This will open Simulink, and you will be able to see a Stateflow as shown below:
+This will open Matlab Simulink, and you will be able to see a Stateflow chart in the model as shown below:

 Figure here.